In the recent past, we have had to contend with tragic news about people being struck by lightning.

 One final thing to be mindful of is if a lightning protection system is installed, it needs to be installed correctly to assure you are adding safety and protection to the building instead of additional risk.
 Remember, any gap in the system provides an area of vulnerability for the structure.

-If you have a construction project, ensure you engage qualified professionals (electrical engineers) to design and supervise installation of lightning protections schemes in your building.
+If you have a construction project, ensure you engage qualified professionals (electrical engineers) to design and supervise the installation of lightning protection schemes in your building.

 At least 16 killed as lightning strikes SDA church in Rwanda